 The solution to this is to provide some kind of caching mechanism.
 The attached patch is my first draft that addresses the above scenarios and makes QGIS much more responsive when engaged in the activities described.

 Please note the patch is a work in progress and there are some edge cases where it does not yet behave well.
 In order to activate caching, tick the checkbox for this in the rendering tab of the options panel (its disabled by default).

-#1 Updated by Tim Sutton over 10 years ago
+#1 Updated by Tim Sutton about 11 years ago